TeBenachi/Uploading-WordPress-theme-updates-via-SVN-on-Mac/README.md

 ## Instruction
 (1) Create a copy of the repository on your local machine.
 Replace `/NameOfYourTheme/` with your theme name.

-You can check the list of all themes on WordPress.org. https://themes.svn.wordpress.org/
+You can search and find the exact name of your theme (e.g. hyphen, undersocre) at this link. https://themes.svn.wordpress.org/

  ```